OpenEvalProject/evals/manuscripts/elife-71969/v3/manuscript.md

 The ROC analysis is insensitive to the absolute level of significance values, but instead provides insight in the discriminability of real inclusions from false positives (Figure 3—figure supplement 2, panel G).
 To keep the computational time tractable, we subsampled the data to include only V1 cells, and only their response to the first 480 drifting grating trials.
 We compared the ZETA-test, t-test and MIMI-model method as described above.
 The ZETA-test gave an area under the curve (AUC) of 0.996, the t-test 0.900, and the MIMI-method 0.749.
 However, we noticed that the MIMI-method appeared to fail mostly for cells with low firing rates, so we also added a hypothetical curve where we only included neurons with > 1000 spikes during the 480-trial long epoch (MIMI-1k).
 This significantly boosted the MIMI-method’s discriminability to an AUC similar to the t-test’s at 0.898.
 Perhaps choosing a different number of coefficients would improve the MIMI test, but the issue remains that this test does not work without manual tuning.
 These results suggest it will require significant work to develop a MIMI-based test that can compete with a t-test, and that even if we were successful, it might not exceed the ZETA-test’s performance.
 Moreover, as the MIMI-model requires parameters to be iteratively fitted to experimental data, it is multiple orders of magnitude slower than the ZETA-test and t-test.
 To conclude, full MIMI-model based methods do not seem to be suited for unsupervised, large-scale use as neuronal responsiveness tests.

-## Decomposition of ZETA
+### Decomposition of ZETA

 While using full multiplicative inhomogeneous Markov interval models of the form of Equation 25 is not a viable option when creating a responsiveness test, we used it as a starting point to further explore which properties of the ZETA allow it to function so well.
 As already noted above, the main problem for developing a robust responsiveness test is finding a suitable null-hypothesis distribution to test against.
 As a first naïve baseline, we built a simple test that checks whether a cell’s firing rate, binned with width τ and averaged across trials, differs from a homogeneous Poisson process with rate λ.
-Under this null-hypothesis, the number of spikes per bin X is therefore distributed as:(26)X∼Pois(λτ)
+Under this null-hypothesis, the number of spikes per bin X is therefore distributed as:

+$$
+X∼Pois(\lambda\tau)
+$$

-The null-hypothesis random variable H0 for rates averaged over T trials follows:(27)H0=1/T∑i=1TXi
+The null-hypothesis random variable H0 for rates averaged over T trials follows:

+$$
+H_{0}=1/T\sumi=1TX_{i}
+$$

 Whether a neuron’s observed number of spikes per bin, averaged over trials, differs from this null distribution can then be tested using a standard Kolmogorov-Smirnov test.